xboxhacker/OpenFeeder/README.md

-# OpenFeeder
+﻿# OpenFeeder
 OpenSource feeder for DIY and OpenPNP community!

 This feeder design is for MY machine.
-Extensive modifications existing machines may be necessary to accommodate it.
+Extensive modifications to existing machines may be necessary to accommodate it.
+Its ment to fit a 20mm aluminum t-slot.
+I am useing t-slots from MakerSlide.

 Feel free to edit the source file.
 You must post edited files for all the use.